2021 Colorado mid-air collision: Flight 970

-The aircraft operating as flight 970 was a 43 year old Swearingen SA226TC Metroliner registered as N280KL.
+The aircraft operating as flight 970 was a 43-year-old Swearingen SA226TC Metroliner registered as N280KL.
 It was built in 1978 and had the manufacturing number TC-280.

 N416DJ

 N416DJ was a 5 year old Cirrus SR22 GTS G5.
-It was manufactured in 2016 and has the manufacturing number of 4394.
+It was manufactured in 2016 and has the manufacturing number 4394.

 Accident

-At about 10:20 AM local time, a Cirrus SR22 light aircraft collided in mid-air with Key Lime Air Flight 970, an air charter cargo flight from Salida, Colorado, operated by a Swearingen SA226-TC Metroliner over Cherry Creek State Park in Arapahoe County.
+At about 10:20 am local time, a Cirrus SR22 light aircraft collided in mid-air with Key Lime Air Flight 970, an air charter cargo flight from Salida, Colorado, operated by a Swearingen SA226-TC Metroliner over Cherry Creek State Park in Arapahoe County.
 The collision destroyed a large section of the cabin of the Metroliner and damaged the empennage, but the pilot—who was the sole aircraft occupant and, based on communications with air traffic control (ATC), was initially unaware of the extent of the damage—was able to make a safe landing at Centennial Airport despite the significant damage to the fuselage and subsequent difficulties with the right-hand engine.
 The pilot of the Cirrus, which was a private rental aircraft on a local flight from Centennial Airport, deployed the Cirrus Airframe Parachute System (CAPS) and made a safe parachute-assisted forced landing near Cherry Creek Reservoir; the pilot and single passenger were not injured.